Agh42/oscal4neo4j/README.md

 ## Other sources

 There are other publicly available Neo4J databases that can be included as well, such as the graph from the [SCKG](https://gitlab.com/redteam-project/sckg) project.

+Combining such sources with the OSCAL imports can enable additional use cases such as compliance mappings between different standards.
+For instance, assessment results from an OSCAL model can be used to deduce compliance with certain topics from the perspective of a PCI DSS assessor.

 SCKG doesn't model all of the standards in the greatest depth (i.e. control enhancements, properties, parts won't be differentiated for 800-53) but it makes up for that by including a lot of standards.